Most popular

 We make things easier on you so you're not always the last one in the building this spring.
 The headaches from building your portrait pages and designing your book are magically cured with powerful automated tools and template-based, drag-and-drop pages.

-3. Affordable Prices
+3. Affordable prices

 We believe that every student should have the right to celebrate their year through the culture of the yearbook.
 We’re democratizing the yearbook and making it affordable for everyone by investing in technology to improve efficiencies and keep costs down.

-4. Personalized Pages
+4. Personalized pages

 Ever struggle to make sure each student feels included in your yearbook?
 With Treering every student gets two free, uniquely printed pages, so they can fill their yearbook with personal memories.
 Since parents and students use our template-based software to create their own pages, there is no extra work for you, the yearbook editor.
 But don't worry, unless you invite them, parents and students cannot work on the yearbook itself.
 That's still in the hands of you and your yearbook team.

-5. School Fundraiser
+5. School fundraiser

 We're helping schools regain control of their budgets: Treering gives you the ability to add a fundraiser amount to the cost of each yearbook.
 We also make selling recognition ads (should you want to) super easy: just set the price per size and let parents decide if they'd like to purchase.
 Since we only print the books that are purchased, your fundraising efforts can fund new laptops or a STEM program rather than covering the cost of leftover books.

-6. Premium Quality
+6. Premium quality

 All Treering yearbooks are gorgeously printed in both softcover and hardcover with upgrade options such as gold or silver foil and embossing.
 We laminate hardcover books and UV coat our softcover books to provide extra durability.
 Moments are over in seconds, but memories—and your Treering yearbook—will last forever.